ferbivore/nestview-old/README.md

 ### Build procedure

+*Note: I've changed nestview.py so this is no longer needed, for now*

 Since in Europe we're too poor to afford Makefiles and node.js, the `nestview.html` file needs to be minified manually for now.
 Basically, throw it into [this generic but excellent HTML minifier](http://kangax.github.io/html-minifier/) and paste the results into `nestview.min.html`.

 Or just `cp nestview.html nestview.min.html` if you have better things to do.
 Minification isn't a particularly big reduction.